muratk5n/thirdwave/en/README.md

 ---

-More true in his day probably then today, other sci branches have improved, became mathematical, numerical.
+Other sci branches have improved, have to add that, many became mathematical, numerical.

 ---